Transcendent Leadership Cohort Experience

 From the perspective of leadership as a way of being, transcendent leaders create a mature and welcoming approach for the gifts held by the leader and those who would join them, or follow the lead.
 Leadership from this perspective holds a deep-seated appreciation for the magnificence held by each individual as well as for the integrity that can be created through transcendent or soul-aware relationships.
 Transcendent leadership is without exception represented by a higher way of valuing human relationships.
 Transcendent Leadership sets itself apart from other definitions by being ageless, incorruptible, and unyielding in principle, while inspiring hope, creativity, and empowerment toward the full actualization of self and others.
 At this stage in the evolution of leadership there seems to be an emergent and collective need for illuminating a philosophy, principles, and the practices that would ultimately lead to the highest good of a leader, as well as the highest good of all involved.
 Transcendent leadership is constituted by principled actions, which create new and unexpected meanings, understandings, and experiences.
 Transcendent leaders catalyze participation and re-imagine present reality through the use of multiple leadership approaches and skills.

-the spirit of Inquiry and Research - Semester One
+the spirit of Inquiry and Research - Semester three

 3 credit Hours